 At the beginning of each group meeting (conference call or in-person), one member of the group or the group's staff liaison should be assigned to take minutes of the meeting.
+A minutes template can be found here.
 Draft minutes should be distributed shortly after the meeting (ideally within one week), first to the chair for initial review and then to the entire committee group.
 The ALA staff liaison is responsible for maintaining the historical minutes, which should be stored in the group's Online Community.